vscodium and nix develop

 future potential

-using vscodium we could create a way to automatically load the nix development environment, if detected.
+using vscodium we could create a way to automatically load the nix development environment, if detected. if in restricted mode no such shell should be started.

 how SHELL is detected